CS-SI/eodag/docs/getting_started_guide/docker.rst

 .. code-block:: bash

-   docker run --rm ghcr.io/cs-si/eodag:<version> list
+   docker run --rm ghcr.io/cs-si/eodag:latest list

+See :ref:`cli_user_guide` for the full list of available commands and options.

 Use a persistent configuration directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^